Skip to main content

 HMRC content style guide

-The HMRC style guide only covers content styles and terms that are specific to HMRC, for example, names of taxes and what we call common tasks.
+The HMRC style guide covers content styles and terms specific to HMRC, for example, the names of taxes.

 Check the GOV.UK style guide for style, spelling and grammar conventions across GOV.UK.